 Installed system prices

 Solaria has been manufacturing solar panels for over a decade.
 The company initially focused on utility-scale solar power, but have since become a main player in the residential market.
-Solaria is headquartered in Fremont, California and manufactures their panels in both California and Asia.
+Solaria is headquartered in Fremont, California and manufactures panels in both California and Asia.

 Solaria’s success in home solar comes down to three things: quality, performance, and design.
 Their solar panel line, dubbed The PowerX, strikes the balance between being highly efficient and having a discreet design without costing you an arm and a leg.